north-dallas-developers/northdallas-site/meetings/posts/2023-02-01-network-fundamentals-for-devs.md

 ---
 # {{ title }}

-**NOTE**: Due to the weather, we're going to try to do this virtually.
-Continue to RSVP so we know you're interested and can let you know.
-We'll update this when we know more.
+**NOTE**: Due to the weather, we're going to do this virtually.
+[This is the link to join the Zoom call](https://us06web.zoom.us/j/89342272459?pwd=Y3JqWVlBNm51UDI2WUo0cE5qNVpWUT09) (passcode 896546).
+Some of us will jump on around 6 but the presentation will not begin until 6:30.

 As applications are becoming more cloud-based and cloud-native, developers need to understand network services and architecture.